Baked Bread Rolls

 • Preheat the oven to 400 degree Fahrenheit

 • Trim the edges of the bread and roll them as thin as you can with a chapathi roller.
-Add approx 1 tablespoon of stuffing in the middle, and seal the edges with little water
+Add approx 1 tbsp of stuffing in the middle, and seal the edges with little water

 IMG_8225 IMG_8228